h3ggem/Commandshelf/README.md

 </p>

-# 🧠 Commandshelf

-Store, search, and run your favorite shell commands — from anywhere.

----

 ### ✨ What is Commandshelf?

 > Commandshelf is a lightweight, local CLI tool that lets you save and reuse your most important terminal commands using simple, memorable aliases.